kylebatson/kylebatson/README.md

 - 👋 Hi, I’m @kylebatson
-- 👀 I’m interested in mountain biking and creating custom solutions to real world problems via coding.
+- 👀 I’m interested in anything on two wheels and creating custom solutions to real world problems with code.
-- 🌱 I’m currently learning how to live life.
+- 🌱 I’m currently learning how to live and love life.
 - 💞️ I’m looking to collaborate on anything.
 - 📫 How to reach me, i'm not quite sure.